-- Power jack: 10..28V DC (cut-off voltage - 30V) - Power over Ethernet (PoE) on the LAN1 Ethernet port: 10..28V DC (18..28 V suggested; cut-off voltage 30V) non-standard PoE powering support
+- J9 power jack: 10..28V DC (cut-off voltage 30V) - Power over Ethernet (PoE) on the J601 LAN1 Ethernet port: 14..28V DC (18..28 V suggested; cut-off voltage 30V) non-standard PoE powering support

-The board has a direct-input power jack (5.5mm outside and 2mm inside diameter, female, pin positive plug) and can as well be powered with PoE.
+The board has two direct-input power jacks J801 and J803 for use with different cases (5.5mm outside and 2mm inside diameter, female, pin positive plug) and can as well be powered with PoE.
 All power inputs are always active, but only one should be used at the same time.

-RouterBOARD 493 series boards are equipped with a reliable 25W onboard power supply with overvoltage protection.
+RouterBOARD 450 series boards are equipped with a reliable 25W onboard power supply with overvoltage protection.
 12..28 V DC input voltages are accepted, but when powered over long cables, it is suggested to use at least 18V.
 The system is tested with 24V solar/wind/RV systems with 27.6 charge voltage.

-Overvoltage protection starts from about 28.1V-29V ±delta (depends on some part physical options, works up to 60V), so the board will not be damaged if connected to a 48 or 60 V power line.
+Overvoltage protection starts from about 27.8V-29V (depends on some part physical options, works up to 60V), so the board will not be damaged if connected to a 48 or 60 V power line.

-RouterBOARD 493 series boards are compatible with non-standard (passive) Power over Ethernet injectors (except power over datalines) and accept powering over up to 100m (330 ft) long Ethernet cable connected to the Ethernet port (J8).
+RouterBOARD 450 series boards are compatible with non-standard (passive) Power over Ethernet injectors (except power over datalines) and accept powering over up to 100m (330 ft) long Ethernet cable connected to the Ethernet port (J8).
 The board does not work with IEEE802.3af compliant 48V power injectors.